 Utility Redline Edits for Discussion April 19, 2023

-Since 2020, Illinois’ major investor-owned electric and gas utilities have reported detailed disconnection and other credit and collections data by zip code that provide insight into energy unaffordability within individual communities in each utility’s service territory.
-In 2021, new Section 8-201.10 of the Public Utilities Act codified and expanded utility monthly filing requirements.

-In order to assess the effectiveness of the utilities’ delivery of energy efficiency programs, and in particular, whether critical low income weatherization programs have reached communities where energy unaffordability is revealed by the zip code level credit and collections data, utilities should develop a consistent set of statewide metrics, in coordination with the utilities’ credit and collection departments, and report annually on the following:
+Each Program Administrator (PA) will report on the delivery of its energy efficiency programs to disadvantaged communities.
+In addition to standard reporting of disconnection and other credit and collections data by zip code already required by Section 8.201.10 of the Public Utilities Act, the PAs will report on a statewide set of metrics designed to provide insight into a variety of other program and policy objectives, which may include:

 The distribution of low income participation in whole building weatherization, by program and by zip code;

-The degree to which participation in utility whole building weatherization programs overlaps with communities with the greatest energy burdens, disconnection and arrearage rates and/or other indicators of economic need;
+How participation in utility whole building weatherization programs overlaps with communities with economic need;

-The degree to which participation in utility whole building weatherization programs overlaps with communities that have been historically under-served, i.e., environmental justice communities/communities of color and other indicators of equity;,
+How participation in utility whole building weatherization programs overlaps with disadvantaged communities or other indicators of equity;

+Each Program Administrator (PA) will also perform periodic analyses to provide insight into additional program and policy objectives, which may include:

 The effectiveness of whole building weatherization and other utility-sponsored assistance and efficiency programs in reducing low income energy burdens;

+The effectiveness of cross referrals between energy efficiency and credit/collections departments in enrolling low income customers.

 The degree to which low income program participants are also customers who receive bill payment assistance and/or participate in other utility-sponsored initiatives, energy efficiency-related or otherwise;